Fashion Plate by Cindy Baker

 July 22–August 4, 2005The Drake Hotel, 1150 Queen Street West, Toronto

 Cindy Baker invites you to get designing and turn her into a Fashion Plate.
-This two-week interactive performance, presented at and sponsored by The Drake Hotel (Toronto), is the second performance project in FADO’s IDea series.
+This two-week interactive performance is presented by FADO at The Drake Hotel.
+Sponsored by The Drake Hotel.

 For Fashion Plate, Cindy Baker will set up a sewing machine and various fabrics and pattern samples at Toronto’s The Drake Hotel.
 Audience members can drop in daily to meet with Baker and design an item of clothing – or perhaps an entire outfit – for her.
 Visitors are asked to take the process as far as cutting out the fabric, and then Baker (or her assistant) will finish the sewing job, with the results to be shown at a clothing launch on the last day of the performance.